bariir/group-2-final_project/README.md

 ### Roles
   - Triangle - Huzeyfe: Create A mockup for our machine learning model.
   - Square - Mohamed: Responsible for the repository.
-  - Circle - Ken: Create A mockup of a database with A set of sample data.
+  - Circle - Ken: Create A mockup of a database with A set of sample data, Database mockup.
   - X - Kevin: Decide which technologies we will be using for each step of the project.

 ### Communication protocols